miketaylr/python-webpage-inliner/README.md

 It could possibly do more interesting things in the future:

-TODO: ability to beautify (i.e., un-minify) JavaScript and CSS.
+TODO: ability to beautify (i.e., un-minify) CSS.
+TODO: Be able to point to a URL, not just a local file.

 ## Getting this to work